pipewrk/llm-core/PIPELINE_HELPERS.md

   .pipe(createWriteStream("out.ndjson"));
 ```

-If you don’t provide `onPause`, pauses are silently ignored and the pipeline resumes immediately.

----

-This concludes the helper reference.
-Use these utilities to add retries, timeouts, caching, multi‑strategy logic, event emission and stream integration to your pipelines without cluttering your core logic.
+If you don’t provide `onPause`, the transform still stops processing the current chunk on a pause; it’s up to the caller to decide when to resume or re‑enqueue.